Partnerships with Educational Institutions

-Crossroads is a progressive coeducational K-12 college preparatory school in Santa Monica, CA with a strong commitment to diversity, equity and inclusion.
-Forty-seven percent of the student body identifies as students of color.
-In September 2018, the school opened The Crossroads Equity & Justice Institute under the leadership of Founding Director Derric Johnson.
-The director’s position, as well as the operating and program expenses, are fully endowed.
+Crossroads is a progressive coeducational K-12 college preparatory school.
+It is strongly committed to diversity, equity and inclusion, and 47 percent of the student body identifies as people of color.
+In September 2018, the school opened the Crossroads Equity & Justice Institute under the leadership of Founding Director Derric Johnson.
+The director’s position, along with operating and program expenses, are fully endowed.

 Terry Opalek and Lisa Patriquin of The Guibord Center – Religion Inside Out first talked with Meghan Tally of Windward School in early 2019.
 Meghan, the Associate Director of the Prep Division, was also one of the 11th grade AP English teachers, and they were working on the second iteration of a 5-week unit on Religion, Spirituality and Philosophy.
 Could The Guibord Center bring four speakers from diverse faith traditions to speak with the students to kick off the unit?
 Yes!
 The speakers met with one hundred juniors for a lively Q & A, and lingered afterward to speak to several students who wanted more one-on-one conversation.
 The event was a success and Meghan contacted Lisa a few weeks after to calendar a similar event for April 2020.